 The Alliance Code of Conduct and program-specific behavior and disciplinary policies are binding, and students are responsible for knowing and complying with them.
-Pages 22-28 of the Alliance Policy Handbook contain all regulations, policies, and judicial procedures of the Alliance for Global Education, and program-specific handbooks (available under each program section on our website) contain the policies specific to program sites.
-Students are expected to have read both handbooks prior to departure, and this information will also be reviewed at Orientation.
+All regulations, policies, and judicial procedures of the Alliance for Global Education and program-specific behavioral expectations are found in the program handbook published on the Accepted Students page of each program.
+Students are expected to have read their handbook prior to departure, and this information will also be reviewed at Orientation.

 Violations of the Code of Conduct